Immediate supervisor: Director of Public Works/City Engineer

 EXTENT AND TYPE OF INTERACTION WITH PUBLIC:

-D. Participates in public education programs regarding work of the
+d) Participates in public education programs regarding work of the Division.

-In compliance with the Americans With Disabilities Act the following represents the Physical and Environmental Demands: While performing the duties of this job, the employee is regularly required to use hands and fingers, handle, feel or operate objects, tools or controls and reach with hands and arms.
+In compliance with the Americans with Disabilities Act the following represents the Physical and Environmental Demands: While performing the duties of this job, the employee is regularly required to use hands and fingers, handle, feel or operate objects, tools or controls and reach with hands and arms.
 The employee frequently is required to stand, walk, talk or hear, sit, climb or balance, stoop, kneel, crouch, crawl and smell.
 The employee must frequently lift and/or move up to 10 pounds and occasionally lift and/or move up to seventy-five (75) pounds.
-Specific vision abilities required by this job include close vision, distance vision, color vision, depth perception, and the ability to adjust focus.
+Specific vision abilities required by this job include close vision, distance.